cjaq312/CrawlerMicroService/README.md

 # CrawlerMicroService
 Distributed Realtime Microservice Architecture to Extract, Analyze and Persist product data for retailers.
+This is complete flow from crawling till quality data delivery to customers through exposed restful resources

 (Ongoing Project More Services and Functionalities To Be Implemented)

 NOTE: This architecture is Single broker – Multiple topics – One partition/topic; can be extended to multiple brokers and consumer groups by adding in few configurations.

+Technology Used: Java, Spring, Hibernate, Apache Storm, Apache Kafka, Elastic Search, JAXRS(Jersey RESTful),Mysql, Maven, Tomcat Container

 Services: